 PSQL: Salt And Hash A Password With pgcrypto

-interesting things.
-This includes functions for doing salted password
+things.
+This includes functions for doing salted password hashing.
+Using the

-hashing.
-Using the crypt and gen_salt functions, we can securely store a
+crypt and gen_salt functions, we can securely store a user password and

-user password and later compare it to plain-text passwords for
+later compare it to plain-text passwords for authentication purposes.

 create extension pgcrypto;